connorli18/fall2024notes/city-diplomacy/[9:11] Class Notes.md

 #### Urbanization

 - Now, 55% of the population (4B+) lives in Urban Areas today!
 Back in 1950, only 1/3 of the world population lived in cities (746M) $\rightarrow$ 2/3 of humanity is expected to live in urban areas by 2050
 - Lagos, Nigeria is getting really big!
+(88.3M by 2100)
+- Kinshasa, Democratic Republic of Congo is also exploding!
+(83.5M by 2100)

+#### Migration: Defining Feature of Humankind

+- Lots of immigrants (people are migrating to cities)
+- Foreign-born population in major cities is very, very high - lots of transplants
+- Impact of International Migration on Cities
+  - Infrastructure, service, environment
--
+  - City growth, additional labor
+  - Shifts in urban hierarchies, changes in spatial patterns, diversity, co-development